AdaCore/training_material/courses/rust_essentials/070_structs_and_enums/02_structures.rst

 Tuple Structs
 ---------------

 - Like named-field :rust:`struct`, can hold any type that is **Sized**
    - Useful to give a structure a specific name without naming any fields
--  First element of a tuple is 0 not 1
+- Tuple indexing starts at 0

 .. code:: rust